 Prescription pain relievers include:

 - Anticonvulsants.
 They may help reduce long-term neck pain.
-They work for some people but not others.
-One type of anticonvulsant may work better for you than another.
+One type may work better for you than another.

 Surgery is rarely needed for neck pain.
 It may be an option when: